 Slow attack (10-30 ms)

-And now we can describe the release time for compression.
+Now let’s consider the release time for compression.

 Fast release (50-100 ms)

-The fast release time of a compressor is great for controlling spiky transients or reining in feedback.
+The fast release time of a compressor is great for controlling spiky transients or reining in the feedback.

 Medium release (100-200 ms)

-This setting works well with most material and helps to maintain some dynamic range while still keeping things controlled.
+This setting works well with most material and helps maintain some dynamic range while still keeping things controlled.

 Slow Release (over 300ms)